Drugs That Induce Hair Color Changes

 11. Tamoxifen, Busulfan, Cyclofosfamide, Vincristine, bleomycin, 5-Fluorouracil and other antimetabolites

-Theses drugs showed hair colour change from black to red (vincrystine, bleomycin), blond to dark brown (5-Fluorouracil), or red to black.
+Theses drugs showed hair colour change from black to red (vincristine, bleomycin), blond to dark brown (5-Fluorouracil), or red to black.

 It is an immunosuppressant drug.
-Excessive hair growth (hypertrichosis) a is well-known side effect of cyclosporine occurring in up to half of the patients who take higher dosage of the drug.
-In two cases hair darkening was reported.
+Excessive hair growth (hypertrichosis) is a well-known side effect of cyclosporine occurring in up to half of the patients who take a higher dosage of the drug.
+In two cases, hair darkening was reported.

 13. Acitretin and Etretinate

 These are vitamin A derivatives.
 Sporadic cases of hair whitening/discoloration have been described with the use of these drugs.

 A case of hair darkening was reported with the use of verapamil after 12 months of treatment initiation.

 Four cases of hair discoloration occurring after 3–4 months of treatment initiation were reported with the use of mephesin.

 Reversal from grey to original hair colour was reported in four cases that occurred between 2–12 months of treatment.